dfki-ric/robot_remote_control/README.md

 While commands from RobotController to ControlledRobot are getting acknowledged on retrieval, the retrieval of telemetry is not confirmed.

 These Transports are given to the RobotController and ControlledRobot in their contructor and only implement an send() and receive() function.
-So it is easy to implement other means of connections between those.
+So it is easy to implement other means of connections between those by implementing the Transport.hpp interface.

 ## Testing